 You know ‘you get what you pay for’.
 Quality binoculars are of course pricey, but also there are some best binoculars for money as well.
 If you research you may get some top quality binoculars at very decent price range.
 So set a budget before you set out to shop.
 Know what you are willing to spend and how comfortable you are while spending it.
 There isn’t any need to spend on impulse.

-Apart from the price understand the reasons why you need the pair of quality binocular.
+Apart from the price, understand the reasons why you need the pair of quality binoculars.
 What are you going to use it for?
-If you are a birdwatcher you will realize that an astrological binocular is not exactly what you need.
-Rather a wildlife binocular would be so ideal.
+If you are a n occational birdwatcher an astrological binocular may not be exactly what you need.
+This is because the design and overall optical quality of an astronomical binocular should be different than the terrestrial binoculars.

 Magnification & Objective